Manchery/DeepPose/README.md

 The main change is about `Data` layer, `EuclideanLoss` layer and `convert_imageset_multilabel.cpp`

-The whole source is in the dir `caffe` and please compile it by yourself
+The whole source is in the dir `caffe-deeppose` and please compile it by yourself

 (see more: [Caffe installation instructions](http://caffe.berkeleyvision.org/installation.html))

-**With dependencies installed**,try run these in the dir `caffe`
+**With dependencies installed**,try run these in the dir `caffe-deeppose`

 ```
 make all